 Our current Credit Agreement expires on July 31, 2023.
 The Company's ability to continue as a going concern is dependent upon obtaining sufficient liquidity to repay its existing credit facility through a combination of proceeds from new debt, proceeds from the sale of underutilized assets, and operating cash flow.
 As the Company's refinancing activities are ongoing, there can be no assurances that the Company will be able to secure financing on terms that are acceptable to the Company or at all.
 An explanatory paragraph is included in the report of our independent registered public accounting firm contained in this Annual Report describing an uncertainty about our ability to continue as a going concern.
-The inclusion of this explanatory paragraph related to going concern is considered an event of noncompliance with the Credit Agreement from our lenders.
+The inclusion of this explanatory paragraph related to going concern is considered an event of noncompliance with the Credit Agreement.
+We have received a consent for this noncompliance with the Credit Agreement from our lenders.